oar-team/kameleon/docs/source/persistent_cache.rst

 add the option ``--cache`` as an argument of the build command.
 For example::

-  kameleon build debian_test -b /tmp/kameleon/ --cache
+  kameleon build my_recipe.yaml -b /tmp/kameleon/ --cache

-This will create a tar file in the build directory ``/tmp/kameleon`` called ``debian_test-cache.tar``.
+This will create a tar file in the build directory ``/tmp/kameleon`` called ``my_recipe-cache.tar``.
 In order to use this generated cache file in another build, we have just to use the options ``--from_cache`` as follows::

-   kameleon build debian_test -b /tmp/kameleon/ --from_cache /tmp/debian_test-cache.tar
+   kameleon build my_recipe.yaml -b /tmp/kameleon/ --from_cache /tmp/my_recipe-cache.tar

 ..
 [1] http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/